Last reviewed on 18 January 2021

 Food shortages at the supermarkets, cancelled medical appointments and worry about how coronavirus might impact your family could also leave you feeling helpless and out of control when you’re trying to support your child.

-Good Thinking has created this article and has also spoken to eating disorder charity Beat for our podcast.
+Good Thinking has created this article and a Q&A for young people and has also spoken to eating disorder charity Beat for our podcast.
 You can find more detailed guidance about managing eating disorders on the Beat website and general advice about coronavirus on the NHS website.
 The Beat website also provides tips from young people.

 10 things you can do to support your child